3 min read (Articles narrated by Mabel)

 Celebrating Thanksgiving with a Dog

 Thanksgiving can be a confusing time for your dog.
-Lots of people and food can create so many unusual smells, and we can’t help but want to beg for food.
-However, sometimes this begging can get out of hand and disturb the meal.
+Lots of people and food can create many unusual smells, and we can’t help but want to beg for food.
+Sometimes this begging can get out of hand and disturb the meal.

 If you feel it’s necessary, you can keep your dog in a separate room while the family eats.
 Give them a treat to chew on to keep them busy, and reward them for their patience.
 We never like to be left out of the fun, but sometimes we can be a bit too much at big family gatherings.